 No market is more important than the markets for money and credit.

 So what happens when the price of money itself rises?
 In thinking about this question and the answer, you should not look at the dollar.
 The dollar is defective by design and does not work the way proper money ought to.
 The dollar is the product of fiat, not of a market.
-Everything about it is driven by forced wielded by the government.
+Everything about it is driven by force wielded by the government.

 It is more instructive to consider gold.
 Gold is produced by gold miners.
 They buy labor, oil, truck tires, machine parts, and they sell gold.
-As we saw above, they bid up these inputs and gold metal onto the market.
+As we saw above, they bid up these inputs and offer gold metal onto the market.
 The gap between the value of gold and the value of this broad swath across the major factors in the real economy is thus closed by the arbitrage of gold mining companies.
 This keeps the value of gold from becoming too high, or in other words allows gold to be produced in response to market demand.

 What happens if market demand for gold drops?
 One reaction is that the jeweler and the artisan increase their activities.
 They tend to bid up gold metal, and sell jewelry and objets d’art onto the market.
 There is another kind of arbitrage, which is outside the scope of this article but it’s worth mentioning.
 If the demand for gold metal drops, then the owners of gold, otherwise known as savers, can lend gold for interest.
 This tends to press down the bid on the rate of interest.